SevenShepherd/SevenShepherd.github.io/_posts/2024-08-18-old-testament-repentance.markdown

 ---
 layout: post
-title: "🎓 The Old Testament Hebrew terms for repentance, Nakham and Shub, both signify a turning away from sin, a concept that is mirrored by the New Testament Greek word Metanoia."
+title: "⌛ The Old Testament Hebrew terms for repentance, Nakham and Shub, both signify a turning away from sin, a concept that is mirrored by the New Testament Greek word Metanoia."
-date: 2024-08-18 2:55:00 -0500
+date: 2024-08-18 3:10:00 -0500
 categories: cult heresy sect
-published: false
+published: true
 ---

 <style>